polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-contracts-pallet.md

 [the `DetermineContractAddress` documentation](https://substrate.dev/rustdocs/v2.0.0/pallet_contracts/trait.Trait.html#associatedtype.DetermineContractAddress)
 that it requires the trait `ContractAddressFor`.
 The Contracts pallet itself implements a type with this trait in `pallet_contracts::SimpleAddressDeterminator`, thus we can use that implementation to satisfy our `pallet_contracts::Trait`.
-At this point, I really recommend you explore the [Contracts pallet source code](https://github.com/paritytech/substrate/blob/v2.0.0/frame/contracts/src/lib.rs) if things don't make sense or you want to gain a deeper understanding.
+At this point, it is recommend to explore the [Contracts pallet source code](https://github.com/paritytech/substrate/blob/v2.0.0/frame/contracts/src/lib.rs) if things don't make sense or you want to gain a deeper understanding.